-There have been superb games this year, so RealSport has selected its own top five games for the 2017 NRL season.
+We have been treated to some superb games this year.
+Here, RealSport has selected its own top five games for the 2017 NRL season.

 5 Round 8 - Sydney Roosters 13 def.
 St George Illawarra Dragons 12

-The Anzac Day Test that continually finishes with a frenetic pace, with both sides having experienced victory being snatched from their grasp at the last minute.
-This year was no different and when Dally M leader, Gareth Widdop went down late in the first half the Dragons hold at the top of the table was being put under serious threat from the Bondi Boys.
+This Anzac Day Test finished with a frenetic pace, with both sides having experienced victory being snatched from their grasp at the last minute.
+When Gareth Widdop went down late in the first half, the Dragons hold at the top of the table was being put under serious threat from the Bondi Boys.

-A brutal and bruising encounter both sides were relentless with the attack being kept at bay through rock solid defence.
-It was some opportunistic moments of individual brilliance as Thompson, Pearce and then McDonald somehow found the line with the ball in hand.
-McDonald's effort setting the crowd alight as the commentators sung the praises the young man that out-muscled five Roosters on his way to the line.
+A brutal and bruising encounter, both sides were relentless with the attack being kept at bay through rock solid defence.
+It was some opportunistic moments of individual brilliance as Joel Thompson, Mitchell Pearce and then Nene MacDonald somehow found the line with the ball in hand.
+MacDonald's effort saw the crowd alight as the commentators sung the praises of the young man, that out-muscled five Roosters on his way to the line.

-Dugan absolutely nailed the sideline conversion in the wet and darkened stadium and the Red V had set up another nail-biter as the game went to extra time.
-Players were left sprawling on the ground as some new found zen within Pearce led to him piloting a field goal over from 31 metres out sending the team into delirium.
+Josh Dugan absolutely nailed the sideline conversion in the wet and darkened stadium and the Red V had set up another nail-biter as the game went to extra time.
+Players were left sprawling on the ground as some energy within Pearce led to him piloting a field goal over from 31 metres out, sending the team into delirium.

 4 Round 13 - Sea Eagles 21 def.
 Canberra Raiders 20